LB123658/dark.mode/README.md

 # [DarkMode](https://lb123658.github.io/dark.mode/)
-Switch any website to dark mode.
+Switch any website to dark mode.\
-Simply paste the folowing code into the JavaScript console of any website to switch it to dark mode.\
+Simply paste the folowing code into the JavaScript console of any website to switch it to dark mode.
+Visit the website [here](https://lb123658.github.io/dark.mode/)\
 _**Reloading the site you use this on will turn off dark mode**_
 ```
 var script = document.createElement("SCRIPT");